apache/spark/UPDATING.md

 interfere.

 ### New and updated scheduler options
-Please read through these options, defaults have changed since 1.7.1.
+Please read through the new scheduler options, defaults have changed since 1.7.1.

 #### child_process_log_directory
-In order to increase the robustness of the scheduler, DAGs are now processed in their own processes.
+In order to increase the robustness of the scheduler, DAGS are now processed in their own process.
 Therefore each DAG has its own log file for the scheduler.
-These are placed in `child_process_log_directory` which defaults to `<AIRFLOW_HOME>/scheduler/latest`.
+These log files are placed in `child_process_log_directory` which defaults to `<AIRFLOW_HOME>/scheduler/latest`.
 You will need to make sure these log files are removed.

 > DAG logs or processor logs ignore and command line settings for log file locations.